 - As the broccoli cooks, bring a large pot of water to a boil.
 Cook macaroni or your favorite choice of short pasta until al dente, or a minute or two less than the box or package indicates.
 Strain and set aside.

 - To the roux (flour and butter), add in the heavy cream and stock.
-Bring the heat down a touch and let the roux come to a gentle boil.
+Bring the heat down to a medium flame, then let the roux come to a rolling boil.

 - Lastly, pour in the broccoli and the pasta directly to the cheese sauce.
 Gently fold the pasta and the broccoli together into the sauce to make sure all ingredients are fully coated with cheese.
 Plate and serve with a fresh garnish of bread crumbs and parmesan cheese.